Peru: Photo Tour

 For many this day will be central to the whole reason for signing up on the tour, as we will be based at the only place in the world to photograph the Marvelous Saptuletail, an absurdly gorgeous hummingbird that is frequently spoken of as the most beautiful hummingbird on Earth.
 Ordinarily it is hard to find, let alone photograph, but at this relatively new lodge, this spectacular hummingbird is a daily visitor to the feeders, and will be the center of our attentions all day long.
 We will use multiflash techniques to get the very best photographs possible of this flagship species.
 Other species that are likely to feature too are Bronzy Inca, White-bellied Hummingbird, White-bellied and Little Woodstars, Andean Emerald, Silvery Tanager, Streaked Saltator, and White-sided Flowerpiercer.

-On these days, the main focus will be on the many hummingbirds that visit the lodge feeders.
+The main focus will be on the many hummingbirds that visit the lodge feeders.
 We will use multiflash techniques to ensure we all get perfectly crisp photos of species mentioned before, in addition to Lesser and Sparkling Violetears, Speckled Hummingbird, Long-tailed Sylph, and the outrageous Sword-billed Hummingbird.
-In between bouts of hummingbird photography, we may also get photos of other birds that come through the area as part of mixed feeding flocks, which could include colorful species like tanagers, with Saffron-headed, Blue-and-black, White-capped, and Yellow=scarfed just some of the many species occurring in this, one of the world’s most biodiverse spots.
+In between bouts of hummingbird photography, we may also get photos of other birds that come through the area as part of mixed feeding flocks, which could include colorful species like tanagers, with Saffron-headed, Blue-and-black, White-capped, and Yellow-scarfed just some of the many species occurring in this, one of the world’s most biodiverse spots.
+There is also a good chance of getting photos of Chestnut Antpitta at a worm feeder.

 This private reserve is close to, but downslope from, Owlet Lodge, and possesses another set of exciting hummingbird feeders, which attract some of the same species as Owlet Lodge, but some different ones too due to the altitudinal change.
 Most notably it includes the chance for the deep blue Royal Sunagel, a rare and local hummer near impossible to photograph elsewhere.
 Along with this species we will try to photograph the beautiful Amethyst-throated Sunangel, Greenish Puffleg, Peruvian Racket-tail, Rufous-vented Whitetip and Violet-fronted Brilliant.
-There are plentiful other birds in the area, and some on-the-fly photography could produce woodcrepeers, warblers, flycatchers, tanagers, and more.
+There are plentiful other birds in the area, and some on-the-fly photography could produce woodcreepers, warblers, flycatchers, tanagers, and more.
+Weather permitting may also visit an antpitta feeder that attracts Ochre-fronted Antpitta and Rusty-tinged Antpitta - this requires about 25 minutes of walking on a narrow and sometimes steep trail.

 Arena Blanca has large, wooden blind built for photographing shy forest understory birds including Rufous-breasted Wood-Quail, Cinereous and Little Tinamous, and Orange-billed Sparrow.
 The fruit feeders can be incredible active and give us the chance for the endemic Black-bellied Tanager along with others like Magpie Tanager, Speckled Chachalaca, Golden-bellied Euphonia, and sometimes even monkeys.
 Hummingbird feeders and flowering plants attract a constant stream of hummingbirds too, with Wire-crested Thorntail often being the star of the show.
 Mixed species flocks often come through the main clearing of the reserve along with the occasional surprise like Red-ruffed Fruitcrow and Fiery-capped Manakin.